 If one of the major contending parties, which have been responsible for the decline of your standard of living, promises a better future, will you trust them and vote for them again? (p.
-5).
+5, emphasis added).

 Are you determined to punish the parties that brought the crisis upon us, by voting against them? (p.
-15)
+15, emphasis added)

 This introductory-level textbook contains practical information on topics such as the ethics of interviewing, advantages and limitations of interviews as a data-generation technique, question wording, constructing an interview schedule, tape-recording and transcribing.

-This section contains one of the most exhaustive lists of advice for designing effective data elicitation questions, with excellent examples.
+The section between pp. 44-54 contains one of the most exhaustive lists of advice for designing effective data elicitation questions, with excellent examples.

 Chapter 9 offers a comprehensive, if somewhat uninspiring, discussion of surveys, longitudinal, cross-sectional and trend studies.
 Additional information on how to design instruments for these surveys can be found in chapters 15 (questionnaires) and 16 (interviews).
 There is a discussion of common errors in question writing and sequencing (pp. 334-336), as well as sections of telephone interviewing (pp. 379 et seq.) and the ethics of interviewing (p.
 382).

 - Crano, W. & Brewer, M. (2002) ‘Interviewing’.
 In Principles and methods of social research (pp. 223-244).
 Lawrence Erlbaum Associates.

 Contains lots of practical advice on designing question content, interview format, sampling, interview conduct and data analysis.
 Also includes a discussion of telephone surveys.